valencik/mastersAPSC/documents/thesis/thesis.md

 As such the `year` value in the data schema is an integer.
 Allowing the construction of a simple query to get all the entries from a given year range.
 Example code to retrieve all NSR entries from the 1970's is given in Snippet \ref{blk:NSR1970s}.
+Note the use of `$gte` and `$lt` which correspond to the mathematical operators greater than or equal to and less than.

 ``` {#blk:NSR1970s .python caption="Python code to get all NSR entries from 1970 to 1979." fontsize=\small baselinestretch=1}
 import pymongo